acse-zy622/ACS-Gerardium_Rush-Genetic_Algorithm/README.md

 ### **Compilation Guide**

 An OpenMP compatible compiler must be used.
-On Mac, for example, gcc is an option.
+On Mac, for example, gcc is an option

 ### **Documentation and user guide**